Five Ways to Reduce Website Content Bloat

 Whenever adding a new page to the sitemap, it’s important to consider whether or not it’s addressing a real, demonstrated need from users.
 As much as possible, avoid adding pages or content that doesn’t help users carry out a key task.

-We hope this article has provided you with valuable tips for improving your content.
 To learn more about digital content best practices view our other news posts: